GarrettBeaver/datafun-05-sql/README.md

 Vehicles table has no foreign key.
 Rental's foreign key is "Vehicle ID"

+## Workflow

+1. Run "db_initialize_garrett.py in order to create the tables described above.

+2. Run "db_operations_garrett.py to perform the following operations on that data base

+    - "delete_records.sql" deletes the vehicle with VehicleID = 1.
+    - "insert_records.sql" will insert 10 lines of information into each table.
+    - "query_aggregration.sql" gives average daily rental rate of all vehicles in the Vehicles table and the number of vehicles for each year.
+    - "query_filter.sql" filters vehicles by year 2020 and 2021.
+    - "query_groub_by.sql" will sum daily rate by year.
+    - "query_join.sql" join the two tables based on the shared key.
+    - "query_sorting.sql" will sorts vehicles by daily rates.

 ## Commonly used commands

 ### Pull Current project version from GitHub